 It’s tax season in the U.S. You’re likely focused on gathering all the necessary paperwork and submitting your return on time.

 Meanwhile, in the criminal world, fraudsters are busy executing schemes in an attempt to steal your identity and money.
-In fact, the Internal Revenue Service identified $2.3 billion in tax fraud in 2020.1
+In fact, the Internal Revenue Service identified more than $31 billion in tax fraud and financial crimes in 2022.1

 To help alleviate some stress this tax season, we’ve compiled this guide to help you protect yourself, recognize possible fraud warning signs and take action if you become a victim.